MauricioPaez/thumbnail-generator/thumbnail-generator-api/README.md

-# Welcome to your CDK TypeScript project
+# CDK TypeScript API cognito-protected project

-This is a blank project for CDK development with TypeScript.
+This a project that uses the CDK with TypeScript to provision the cloud infrastructure for the Thumbnail Generator API.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands